 “I hate to bunk your current theory, but there is no way we would transport bombs this way.
 It is too inefficient.
 To fully stock a ship this size, it would take hundreds of rooms twice this size.
 We are dealing with something else.
 We need an expert’s eye.”

 Mike recoiled as he suffered the feedback of Andrew slamming his fist against the main console.

 “On my way, let me just power down some of our equipment.
 I would like to get off the radar.”
 Andrew said hastily as the sounds of switches made their way through the intercom.
 Mike took his time in removing his helmet and slowly climbing out of his suit.
-Racking it away in one of the many hidden cupboards that lined the walls of Mike’s space craft.
+Racking it away in one of the many hidden cupboards that lined the walls of Mike’s spacecraft.
 He ran his hand through his thick, greasy, black hair.
-He stopped as he reached the base of his skull, he was frozen as he stared out of one of the small round windows on the side of his ship.
-Outside, Light floated staring in through the window.
+He stopped as he reached the base of his skull; he was frozen as he stared out of one of the small round windows on the side of his ship.
+Outside, Light floated, staring in through the window.
 She moved closer, her darkened eyes blended into the dark corpse paint that surrounded her eyes.
-Her pale skin gave off a glow as the nearby stars light dappled through the carnage around her.
+Her pale skin gave off a glow as the light of the nearby star dappled through the carnage around her.
 She walked through the vacuum of space, unblinking as she stared at Mike.
-Her image dulling as she stepped out of the light and into the shade of the nearby wreckage.
+Her image dulled as she stepped out of the light and into the shade of the nearby wreckage.
 The similar unblinking stare of Mike was interrupted as Andrew opened the heavy door to the decompression room.
-Mike’s gaze turned to Andrew with a look of horror on his face, before returning to the window.
+Mike’s gaze turned to Andrew with a look of horror on his face before returning to the window.

-Andrew grabbed Mike by his shoulders and lead him out of the room, leaving the box in the decompression chamber to sit alone.
+Andrew grabbed Mike by his shoulders and led him out of the room, leaving the box in the decompression chamber to sit alone.